 2. Bring a Portable drinking bowl, there are many you can collapse and hook onto your bag.
+Or bring a Spleash with you – attaches to your leash, holds 12 ounces of water and has a drinking cup attached to it!
 Be sure to keep your dog hydrated and don’t let them ingest too much salt water.

 4. Lifejacket – some dogs need a boost swimming, take for instance my dog Cody, great swimmer but is also not built for swimming in that he is very muscular – and muscle sinks.
 So if he were going to be in the deeper water – he would 100% have a life jacket on to help him be more buoyant and for him to be safe while enjoying his swim time.
 (He has even worn a lifejacket while swimming in a pool.)
 Make sure you get your dog fitted properly when buying a life jacket.

 5. Limit the swim time – For my dog Cody, I limit his swimming time to no more than 20 minutes.
 Due to his breed, his mouth is wider than say a lab or golden and if he is carrying a stick or floating toy while he is swimming more water will go down that wide mouth than with other breeds.

 >> Another reason to limit the swim time is that dogs can get tired quickly in the water – and may not show it.
 That’s where we as pet parents need to step in and make them come out of the water to take a break and rest.